Hi, and welcome to my review of the Crypto Investor Network.

-Charlie Shrem, one of the earliest adopters of Bitcoin, says that blockchain technology is going to change everything from finance and healthcare, to transport and ecommerce.
-And that the best way to profit is with altcoins (alternative cryptocurrencies to Bitcoin).
+Charlie Shrem, one of the earliest adopters of bitcoin, says that blockchain technology will change everything from finance and healthcare to transport and eCommerce.
+And that the best way to profit is with altcoins (alternative cryptocurrencies to bitcoin).

-He says you need to know which altcoins to buy though, otherwise you could end up losing money.
+He says you need to know which altcoins to buy, though, or you could end up losing money.
 And that this is where his service, Crypto Investor Network, can help.
 For $99, subscribers get Charlie and Matt’s latest research on crypto, along with their top altcoin picks.

 Is it legit?

-The Crypto Investor Network is a legitimate service.
-And it is possible to make money by investing in altcoins, potentially a lot of money.
+I don’t believe The Crypto Investor Network is a scam.
+And it is possible to make money with altcoins, potentially a lot of money.
 However, there are very high levels of risk involved with this type of investing, and it’s easy to lose money in both the short and long term.

-In this review, I’ll show you everything you need to know before joining.
+In this post, I’ll show you everything you need to know before joining.

 I’ll share my thoughts on the “awakening” event, the service they’re offering, the folks behind this, and explain some of the pros and cons to consider.

 The Awakening Event is a video presentation on the InvestorPlace website featuring Charlie Shrem and Matt McCall, and it’s hosted by Lauren Sivan.

 The World’s Most Powerful Organizations… Billionaire Investors and Entrepreneurs… And Virtually Every Country on Earth Are Preparing for the Most Anticipated Event in Modern History Called… “The Awakening”Source: details.investorplace.com/fhyki2kfx1nm2b67